-My research is located primarily in disability studies and feminist theory, it also draws heavily from critical and cultural studies, sociology and health studies.
+My research is located primarily in disability studies, feminist theory and education, it also draws from critical and cultural studies.
 As such, my work is very interdisciplinary and is concerned primarily with issues of social justice and social change.

 I can be contacted at ana [at] AnaBeOnline.com